MicrosoftDocs/appcenter-docs/docs/gdpr/FAQ.md

 App Center customers can exercise their rights as data subjects by submitting DSR requests using GDPR-specific API methods.
 You can find more information on how to submit a DSR Delete and Export request at [https://docs.microsoft.com/appcenter/gdpr/your-data](https://docs.microsoft.com/appcenter/gdpr/your-data).

 ### AppStore privacy report
-Here you can found answers for a questions for AppStore privacy report.
-Please notice, that we do not chech what information you send us in logs and in custom exception messages.
-So this lines could have some senditive information.
-The answers, provided below is only about data which AppCenter collect itself.
-Assuming you not sending us any analytic and do not create a custom exceptions.
+Here you can found answers to questions for the AppStore privacy report.
+Please notice, that we do not check what information you send us in logs and in custom exception messages.
+So these lines could have some sensitive information.
+The answers below only apply to data that AppCenter collects itself, provided that you do not send us analytic data or custom exceptions.

 #### Data collection
-AppCenter collect only diagnostic type of data, such as Crash Data, Performance Data.
-We collect and store stacktraces for crash and analyutic information: count of launches and restarts.
+AppCenter collects only diagnostic data such as crash data and performance data.
+We collect and store crash stack traces and analytic information: the number of starts and restarts.

 #### Data use
 We use data for "Analytics" and "Other Purposes".
-"Other Purposes" means collecting crash reports to improve stability of the app.
+"Other Purposes" means collecting crash reports to improve the stability of the app.

 #### Data linked to the user
-The data collected by AppCenter is not linked with user and do not contatin any personal information.
+The data collected by AppCenter is not linked with a user and does not contain any personal information.

 #### Tracking
-AppCenter collects only country of the device usage based on the cellular data.
-This infomation is stored without link to a user and is using only for showing statistics of usages in different regions.
+AppCenter only collects information about the country of use of the device based on cellular data.
+This information is stored without reference to the user and is only used to display usage statistics in different regions.